wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 	$ ccmake .

-The previous command allows you to select some configuration parameters for the un-orchestrator, such as the virtual switch used, the version of Openflow to use, which kind of execution environment you want to enable, the NF-FG description, etc. When you're finished, exit from the 'ccmake' interface by *generating the configuration files* (press 'g' and 'x') and type the following commands:
+The previous command allows you to select some configuration parameters for the un-orchestrator, such as the virtual switch used, which kind of execution environment you want to enable, the NF-FG description, etc. When you're finished, exit from the 'ccmake' interface by *generating the configuration files* (press 'c' and 'g') and type the following commands:

 	; Create makefile scripts based on the previously selected options
 	$ cmake .